anneaux/HHGsimPL.jl/README.md

 ### TO DO
 - write documentation
-- use the Electric Fields package to define the laser beams, see documentation here: https://www.tipota.org/ElectricFields.jl/previews/PR32/
+- use the Electric Fields package to define the laser beams, see respective dev branch
-- implement other methods to make sure all saddle points are found
+- implement other methods for find_saddles()
 - implement necklace code --> how to choose flow parameters?
 - consistent code formatting
+- generalise the 'Thc' terminology (folds?)